RGupta323/VideoDatabase/README.md

 Classes of Playlist and Entry created in Search.py.
 Implemented the opening of URLs in webbrowser via webbrowser library Search.py has been finished and tested.
-Project mostly done.
+Project mostly done, just need to implement user interface.

 What to do next...
-Change webbrowser() function just a bit so that it opens up in chrome and hopefully opens up the url right into youtube instead of just searching it first.
+Work on main.py so that the actual user interface works. check on any other functions whose status is untested.